cl-lee/Console-Finances/README.md

     5. The **greatest decrease in profits** during the period of time

 ## Prerequisites
 A web browser is required to access this project.
-The results will be displayed on the browser's console.
+The results will be displayed in the browser's console.

 ## Usage
 * Please visit the following URL to visit access the project webpage: